Wooty-B/LX2K_Guide/README.md

   - You can build an older kernel with SolidRun patches from the [SolidRun GitHub page](https://github.com/SolidRun/linux-stable).
 - nVidia GPU's only support framebuffer at time of writing (no hardware acceleration)
 - SolidRun firmware images can be downloaded as [UEFI](https://images.solid-run.com/LX2k/lx2160a_uefi) or [U-Boot](https://images.solid-run.com/LX2k/lx2160a_build) (like on Rasperry/Pi or other popular SBC).
-  - UEFI one is highly recommended
+  - UEFI image is highly recommended
 - The EDKII UEFI BIOS will sometimes hang at splash under certain reboot conditions.
   - simply wait a few seconds and boot again
 - If you experience frequent crashing, no wake from sleep, etc., make sure GRUB Linux Defaults are set as well as disabling sleep/hybernate services.